 When he is returned to Pilate, as the scene depicts, the hands of Christ are bound behind his back, a scarlet garment in further mockery of his kingship is stripped from him down to his waist.
 His eyes are cast to the floor as Pilate, in fine white robes, gestures to Christ with his left hand to incite the crowd into a final decision that he has the power to overrule, but won’t.
 “Behold the Man!”
 Pilate shouts in a last vain gesture that perhaps this beating and public humiliation might be enough for them.
 It isn’t.

 I don’t want to look, and I can’t look away because I once stood in that spot, half naked before Pilate in a trial-by-mob.
 On that day when I arrived in prison, before I was thrown into solitary confinement for three months, I was unceremoniously doused with a delousing agent, and then forced to stand naked while surrounded by men in riot gear, Pilate’s guards mocking not so much what they thought was my crime, but my priesthood.
 They pointed at me and laughed, invited me to give them an excuse for my own scourging, and then finally, when the mob was appeased, they left me in the tomb they prepared, the tomb of solitary confinement.
 Many would today deny that such a scene ever took place, but it did.
-It was twenty years ago.
+It was thirty years ago.
 Most are gone now, collecting state pensions for their years of public service, having long since washed their hands of all that ever happened in prison.

 Behold the Man!